Phzing/OOP-File-System-with-Linux-CLI/docs/studio20.md

 Read proxy again and printed results which showed the correct vector being printed.
 Then, created a MetadataDisplayVisitor object and called accept on our proxy, passing the MetadataDisplayVisitor object and saw the contents printed to the terminal ostream.

-5. All unit tests pass
+5. All unit tests pass!